010: How do I know my files and data are being backed up?

 If you back up your own files, then they are being backed up.
 It's that simple.
 Back up all your own data to your own media frequently.

-Your best defense against data loss is to store duplicate data in at least two places.
+Your best defense against data loss is to store duplicate data in at least two places, preferably three (on a computer, on an external hard drive you control, and in a cloud storage repository).
 If your files are critical, or would require much time and effort to replace -- for example, a draft thesis or dissertation -- then keep at least one backup copy at another physical location to protect against fire, theft, and other catastrophic threats.
 Two (or more) backups add safety.

-Backup strategies may include cloud storage (Google Docs, Dropbox, and the like) or local storage (a USB hard drive of some kind) or a mix of strategies.
+Backup strategies may include cloud storage (Google Docs, Dropbox, and the like) or local storage (a USB hard drive of some kind, a local computer) or a mix.
+Private, proprietary, or confidential information should be encrypted (SpiderOak is one such encrypted cloud storage provider).
 If you would like help formulating a reliable strategy for your own local backups, please submit a request for assistance to the Mines Help Center "Helpdesk" at http://helpdesk.mines.edu.
 Be proactive about your own data.

 When you leave Mines, all your accounts and data will be suspended, then deleted, very soon afterward.
 Once suspended, any e-mail sent to your @mines.edu or @mymail.mines.edu address will be rejected.
 All messages, contacts, and other data stored in your account will be removed.
 This includes any shared documents.
 You are responsible for any backups of account data contained within your Mines or MyMail accounts.
 We do not keep copies of messages and can not restore account data once the account is removed.
 Even if you return at some point in the future we will not have copies of your data.
 Please make the appropriate backups and transfer any shared documents prior to leaving Mines.
 Please be sure to unlink any associated logins before the removal date.
 No exceptions or extensions are possible.